Atari is introducing a brand new console to the market - its first for many years.

 Atari VCS will launch with Atari Vault, a 100-plus game collection of classic Atari games like Asteroids, Centipede and Missile Command.
 It will also support "current titles from a range of studios".
 We're not sure exactly how the latter will work yet but, because the operating system has an open nature, but Atari said players will be able to access and play games from other platforms.

 It has confirmed that there will be a cloud game streaming option, but we're not yet sure who the partner is.
+Both Microsoft and Google are working on cloud gaming platforms that each could be tagged the "Netflix of games".

 One game we have been told is highly likely to make it onto the box at launch is Tempest 4000 - the remake of the classic Atari arcade game.